eventnetusa/eventnet/src/_vip/pr-activations.md

       ### PR EVENTS & STUNTS

-      Our clients have stories to tell and we help turn those stories into large newsworthy events.
+      PR agencies have brand stories to tell and we help turn those stories into large newsworthy events.
 We stage and manage the event so you can focus on media opportunities, feeling confident that the behind-the-scenes is covered.
     single_image_block:
       single_image_path:
     double_image_block: